5 ways to engage students in a hybrid classroom

 Additionally, in passively helping further develop the digital skills of students, hybrid learning can feel like a much more valuable way of assimilating information than traditional class models.

-Engaging students in a hybrid classroom setting is not without with its fair share of challenges.
-The technical setup may seem intimidating at first, but, once that’s out of the way, this learning model allows educators to experiment with a variety of teaching methods engaging students in exciting ways that involve everyone equally.
+Engaging students in a hybrid classroom setting is not without its fair share of challenges.
+The technical setup may seem intimidating at first, but, once that’s out of the way, this learning model allows educators to experiment with a variety of teaching methods and hybrid teaching strategies engaging students in exciting ways that involve everyone equally.

 Better yet, Catchbox Plus is a plug-and-play solution, meaning there’s no complex technical setup - simply plug it into the computer's USB socket.
 Unfamiliar teaching environments can be just as stressful for the teachers, as for the students, so not having to worry about audio setup is a weight off everyone’s shoulders.